clicon/clixon-docs/misc.rst

   cli> no notify
   cli>

-Restconf notifications (FCGI only) is also supported,
+Restconf notifications are also supported.

 Formats
 =======